ydydsnyd/mono/packages/replicache/doc/docs/byob/local-mutations.md

 :::

-Restart the server and you should now be able to make changes!
+Restart the server and you should now be able to make changes.
+Note that changes are already propagating between tabs, even though we haven't done anything on the server yet.
+And this works even if you kill the server.
+This is because Replicache stores data locally that is shared between all tabs in a browser profile.

 <p class="text--center">
   <img src="/img/setup/local-mutation.gif" width="650"/>